More Details about the 2019 Citizens’ Inquiry into the Health or the Darling River and Menindee Lakes

 People who live in regions and towns connected to the Darling River can participate in the Citizens’ Inquiry in two ways:

-- (i) people are invited to submit written or oral recorded testimony to the Inquiry by 30th March, via the Inquiry website and/or
+- (i) people are invited to submit written or oral recorded testimony to the Inquiry by 30th April, via the submission portal and/or

 Everyone who submits written or oral testimonies are asked to address any or all of the following Terms of Reference: